pranavburnwal/FSBT-Smart-Contract/readme.md

 - *uint256* `preSaleStartTime`  start timestamp (in seconds) when pre-investments are allowed (inclusive)
 - *uint256* `preSaleEndTime`    end timestamp (in seconds) when pre-investments are allowed (inclusive)
-- *uint256* `preSaleTokenCap`   maximum amout of tokens that can be minted during pre-sale period
+- *uint256* `preSaleTokenCap`   maximum amount of tokens that can be minted during pre-sale period
 - *uint256* `mainSaleStartTime` start timestamp (in seconds) when main investments are allowed (inclusive)
 - *uint256* `mainSaleEndTime`   end timestamp (in seconds) when main investments are allowed (inclusive)
 - *uint256* `mainSaleTokenCap`  maximum amout of tokens that can be minted during main-sale period